 Poor Marilyn Monroe.
 Dead for almost 60 years, and she still can’t get any rest.
 Since the actress arrived at Westwood Village Memorial Park, her crypt has been in the news almost as much as she has.
 The property adjacent to the Seven Year Itch star has recently come on the market for $2 million dollars.
 Broadway lyricist Jerry Herman, creator of La Cage Aux Folles, bought the space in the ’90s, but was eventually buried next to his mother in New Jersey and his heirs have listed the property.
 “There’s Marilyn Monroe, Hugh Hefner, then Jerry’s,” Herman’s goddaughter Jane Dorian told the Wall Street Journal.
 “He’s next to the two sexiest people that were ever alive.”

 Playboy publisher Hugh Hefner paid $75,000 for the plot to Marilyn’s left and was interred there in 2017.
 Marilyn’s neighbor Tom Gregory offered his plot a few yards away for $699,000 in 2014, and that Herman plot is a steal compared to the one directly above Marilyn.
-The widow of Richard Poncher, who had been placed in that spot in 1986, removed her husband in 2009 and flipped his plot for $4.6 million.
+The widow of Richard Poncher, who had been placed in that spot in 1986, removed her husband in 2009 and flipped his plot for $4.6 million (though the buyer later reneged on the deal).
 “I already know what my epitaph is,” Gregory told CNBC: “‘She’s over there.'”

 View this post on Instagram